ISO 22301 Certification for Business Continuity Management Systems

 ISO certifications

-What Your Organization Needs Before Certification
+What Your Organization Needs Before ISO 22301 Certification

-• a clearly defined BCMS scope
+• defined BCMS scope

-• a current business impact analysis
+• business impact analysis

-• a documented risk assessment
+• continuity risk assessment

 • continuity strategies and recovery solutions

-• continuity plans and response procedures
+• response and recovery procedures

 • internal audit evidence